LiuliuLexie/head-md-softrobotics/process/general-notes.md

 - [x] touch sensor? - [link](https://github.com/PaulStoffregen/CapacitiveSensor) get some 金属片
 - [x] sound sensor can't find in fritzing
 - [ ] touch sensor can't find in fritzing, and if add touch sensor, surface cut?
-- [ ] how to clean it to make simplier
+- [ ] how to clean it to make simplier, move to to solderable board

 ## 2024-12-11
 interaction -> sound: change to, when hear sound more than 75, blink 3 times